mhurley100/pands-project/README.md

 ## Introduction
 Edgar Anderson collected data on 3 different Iris species on the Gaspe Peninsula, Quebec, Canada.
-Two of the three species were collected "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus".[1]
+Two of the three species were collected "all from the same pasture and picked on the same day and measured at the same time by the same person with the same apparatus".[1]
 The data set comprises 50 samples from each of three species of Iris:
 1. Iris Setosa
 2. Iris Virginica